-Alongside the Outreach activities organised by the Division of Sciences, most University of Otago science departments run their own specialised Outreach programmes.
+Alongside the Community Engagement activities organised by the Division of Sciences, most University of Otago science departments run their own specialised Community Engagement programmes.

 To recognise the valuable time and effort our students invest in science outreach, the Division of Sciences has created the Outreach Certificate.
 The Outreach Certificate celebrates students' achievements and endorses the time and effort they put into outreach.

 Science Notes is a radio show broadcast on Otago Access Radio, our local community radio station.
 It provides a place where graduate science students can talk about their research and play some of their favourite music.
 It also provides a way for students thinking about getting into science, and the general public, to hear what doing science is actually like.